Port Said: Train

-The Port Said train station is on Mustafa Kamal Street and was built around 1904 when the Egyptian Railway Authority extended service in the region.
+The Port Said railway station is on Mustafa Kamal Street and was built around 1893 when the Egyptian Railway Authority extended service in the region.

 There are frequent train services from Cairo, Alexandria and other main Egyptian cities to Port Said.
 The travel time between Cairo and Port Said is about four hours while the Alexandria – Port Said route can be covered in about six hours.
 Intercity passenger service is operated by Egyptian National Railways.
 Tickets can be reserved online using the Egyptian National Railways website.

 Ferry

 Port Said is linked by ferry to its twin city Port Fouad which is considered the Asian part of this Afro-Asian governorate "Port Said" on the eastern bank of the Suez Canal, the ferry is used to cross the canal between the two cities, holding both people and cars as well (for free).
 The time between the two cities across the canal by using the ferry does not exceed 10 minutes.